Disease Guide ·Hot Spots ·2026

 5How long does it take for a hot spot to heal?

-With proper treatment, most hot spots show significant improvement within 2-3 days and fully heal within 3-7 days.
-Larger or deeper hot spots may take up to 2 weeks.
-The key to healing is keeping the area clean, dry, and exposed to air — which means clipping the surrounding fur.
-Preventing the dog from licking or scratching with an e-collar is critical.
-If the hot spot isn't improving after 3-4 days of treatment, contact your vet.
+Most hot spots improve within 2-3 days and fully heal in 3-7 days.
+Larger or deeper lesions may take 2 weeks.
+Keep the area clean, dry, and exposed to air - clip surrounding fur.
+E-collars prevent licking.
+If not improving after 3-4 days, contact your vet.

 6Are hot spots contagious?

-Hot spots themselves are not contagious — they're caused by the dog's own skin bacteria (usually Staphylococcus) that infect damaged skin.
-Other dogs can't catch hot spots from physical contact.
-However, if the underlying cause is fleas, other dogs in the household may also develop flea-related skin problems.
-The bacteria involved are normal skin flora that only cause problems when the skin barrier is broken.
+Hot spots are not contagious - they're caused by the dog's own Staphylococcus bacteria infecting damaged skin.
+Other dogs can't catch them.
+If the underlying cause is fleas, other household dogs may develop flea-related skin issues.
+Bacteria are normal skin flora, only problematic when the skin barrier is broken.

 7Does pet insurance cover hot spot treatment?

-Yes — most pet insurance policies cover hot spot diagnosis and treatment as a standard illness.
-The standard 14-day illness waiting period applies.
-If your dog has recurring hot spots, some insurers may classify them as a chronic skin condition after multiple episodes.
-Flea prevention is usually considered preventive care and not covered under standard plans.
-Allergy testing and treatment triggered by recurring hot spots is typically covered separately.
+Yes - most policies cover hot spots as standard illness.
+The 14-day waiting period applies.
+Recurring cases may be classified as chronic skin condition after multiple episodes.
+Flea prevention is preventive care - not covered.
+Allergy testing triggered by recurring cases is typically covered separately.

 Marcel Janik, founder of RealVetCost